georgeOsdDev/react-draggable-tab/README.md

 * Dynamic tab content.

-`Tabs` do not care any change in `Tab` content.
-`tabs` needs update by your application side.
+`Tabs` do not care any change in `Tab` content. content needs update by your application side.
 See `3rdTab` in example.